webmachine/webmachine-ruby/documentation/examples.md

 # GET
 * Override `resource_exists?`, `content_types_provided`, `allowed_methods`, and implement the method to render the resource.

+Curious as to which order the callbacks will be invoked in?
+Read why it [doesn't have to matter](#callback-order).

 ```ruby
 class OrderResource < Webmachine::Resource
   def allowed_methods